keichi/binary-parser/README.md

 recursion is not tail-optimized, so could lead to memory leaks when it goes too deep.

-An example of referencing other patches:
+An example of referencing other parsers:

 ```javascript
 // the line below registers the name "self", so we will be able to use it in